govau/service-manual/content/user-research/interviewing-users/planning.md

 ### [2]Prepare for a note taker and observers
 [Arrange a note taker and consider whether to invite observers](/user-research/interviewing-users/#taking-notes-and-observing) for each session.

 Observers are important for certain kinds of research, like lab-based usability testing.
 But think about how their presence may affect the participants.
-Sometimes you should not invite observers (beyond the note taker) into the room.
+Sometimes you should not invite observers (aside from the note taker) into the room.